GoLearnToCode/kiei925-spring17/weeks/4/homework.md

 **Create A Full Database-Backed Resource**

+Start by perusing the code that's already there.
+Look at the routes, the Listings controller, and the views.

-Your job is to modify the `Listings` resource so that users can view, add, delete, and update everything.
+Your job is to modify the `Listings` resource (controller and views) so that users can view, add, delete, and update everything.

 1. **CREATE**.
 On the listings page (`index`) add a link that says "Add New Listing".
-This link should navigate to `/listings/new` which should display a form.
+This link should navigate to `/listings/new` which should display a form using the `bootstrap_form_for` structure.
 Users should be able to complete the form and click a Submit button, which should add the new listing to the database and redirect the user back to the listings page.
 2. **READ**.
 Allow users to view all listings as well as the details for a single listing.
-This is already completed for you!
+This has already been completed for you!
 Woohoo! :-)
 3. **UPDATE** From the details page of a listing, add a link that says "Edit This Listing."
 This link should navigate to `/listings/:id/edit`, where `:id` is the database `id` of the listing.
-The view should be called `edit`, and it should display form that is prefilled with data from the listing.
+The view should be called `edit.html.erb`, and it should display form that is prefilled with data from the listing.
 Users should be able to complete the form and click a Submit button, which should update the appropriate listing in the database, and then (finally) redirect the user back to the `show` page for that listing.
+(It's your job to figure out how to receive the form submission, update the appropriate row in the database, and then redirect).
 3. **DELETE** From the details page of a listing, add a link that says "Delete This Listing."
 This link should trigger a controller action named `destroy`, which should delete the listing from the database.
 It should also redirect the user back to the `index` page.
 (HINT: you'll need to use the `<%%= link_to ....., method: :delete %>` syntax in order to properly trigger the `destroy` action.

-*Just a reminder: you don't need to add/edit/delete any Shop rows, only Listings.*
+*Just a reminder: you are only required to modify the Listings resource.
+You don't need to add/edit/delete any Shop rows.*

 **Final Step**